-This enormous atmospheric barbecue restaurant in Red Hook seems like it's straight from Texas.
+Hometown has "authentic, pit-smoked meats prepared with the classic Southern technique" and also an incredible menu of drinks including local drafts and wines.
 Order a half pound of brisket, pulled pork, lamb belly, turkey, or a pound of beef ribs.
-The menu is brimming with BBQ favorites including vietnamese hot wings, pulled pork sandwiches and spare ribs.
-Hometown has "authentic, pit-smoked meats prepared with the classic Southern technique" and also an incredible menu of drinks including local drafts and wines.
+The menu is brimming with BBQ favorites including Vietnamese hot wings, pulled pork sandwiches, and spare ribs.

 Pig Beach is a seasonal BBQ restaurant and bar housed in the same location as one-time summer local favorite, Swan Dive.
 Order smoked baby back ribs or pork shoulder at this casual outdoor restaurant and bar housed on a waterfront lot next to the Gowanus.
 Play corn hole and then dine on a pulled pork sandwich and quench your thirst with a brew or a mixed drink.
 You have to get there soon, since this place shutters when the weather gets cold.

-Vegetarians: This is the spot for you.
-The menu has a Where's the Meat Burger?!, a chickpea and quinoa patty for eight bucks.
-If that won't fill you up, order the house made pickles or purple coleslaw.
+For vegetarians, the menu has a "Where's the Meat?!" burger made from chickpea and quinoa, which can be served with house-made pickles or purple coleslaw.
 If you have a sweet tooth, don't forget to order the Buckeye, a peanut butter chocolate ball that is apparently an Ohio favorite.

 There are two reasons to go to Insa.
 The number one reason is for the stellar Korean BBQ.
 The other is to grab a few friends and book a room at the karaoke bar at this Korean BBQ restaurant in the Gowanus.
 If you're shy, you can loosen up with an Insa Mai Tai.
 After a drink you can peruse their songbook and belt out a tune.
 As you sing, order Korean BBQ.
 Feast on Yangnyum Galbi, Chadolbaegi and other BBQ as you sing a Mariah Carey classic.